Normation/rudder-ansible/README.md

   - _rudder_relay_ allows you to deploy a relay server and configure it.
   - _rudder_repository_ allows the management of private Rudder repos.

-You can find more information and examples of use [here](https://github.com/Normation/rudder-ansible/blob/master/USAGE.md).

 ## Getting started

 ### Installation